HOME | THE ACADEMY

 If you feel that is too long and ten minutes is the best for you, simply divide it into three sessions to cover the same content.
 Tai chi is not about how many forms you can learn, and how fast you are learning.
 Rather it is more about how well you understand the principles and integrates them into your practice.
 Practicing with visualization can be just as effective.

 The Qigong exercises can be brought up anytime, for example when you are sitting down watching T.V. or waiting for someone.
-You can physically or mentally adjust your posture, be aware of the dan tian (3 in. below navel )and breathe gently using abdominal muscles.
+You can physically or mentally adjust your posture, be aware of the dan tian (3 in. below navel) and breathe gently using abdominal muscles.

 There is no hurry, pacing your-self is part of tai chi philosophy; tai chi is a way of life to many of us - the way of life is nature.
-Nature moves when it is ready, no one needs to hurry nature and it would not work if you tried.
+Nature moves when it is ready, no one needs to hurry nature, and it would not work if you tried.

 Remember in tai chi, it is important to control your movements so that they are slow, even and continuous rather than moving fast and getting over as many movements as possible.
-Tai chi is different from the fast paced world we are now a part of.
+Tai chi is different from the fast-paced world we are now a part of.
 Tai chi philosophy is that moving slower may get you closer to nature and health faster, and moving in curves can be more effective than a straight line.

 It is always a good idea to check with your health professional every now and report how you are getting along.